There are 3 factors that influence the best times to post on social media that the infographics don't tell you. Let's explore them.

 LinkedIn - company pages have some generic analytics as well as tracking for each post.
 If your company page is active on LinkedIn you could use a spreadsheet.

-Google+ - CircleCount.com, NOD3X, both offer comprehensive stats on your individual and aggregate posts, both for pages and profiles, for free.
+Google+ - CircleCount.com offers comprehensive stats on your individual and aggregate posts, both for pages and profiles, for free.
 Steady Demand Pro is a tool that allows you to track up to five Google+ Pages (or Profiles) and gain valuable insights on post times, engagement, and more, as shown in the graphic.
 Steady Demand also calculates a signal to post ratio both for hours of the day and by post type, which is an entirely different discussion on social media posting strategy.

 TIP: use the code brandmanager for 20% off for life after your free trial of Steady Demand Pro.